Contribute to the Future

 What You Will Learn

-Through challenging, fast-paced coursework and collaboration with accomplished peers, you will acquire a strong foundation in programming and database technology required for careers such as software engineering, network administration and information systems management in a wide range of organizations and industries.
+Through challenging, fast-paced coursework and collaboration with accomplished peers, you will gain a strong foundation in programming and database technology required for careers such as software engineering, network administration and information systems management in a wide range of organizations and industries.

-Courses to Prepare You for Your Career
+Courses to Prepare for Your Career

-- Foundation courses including Integrated Science, Elementary Statistical Methods, and Math for Business Applications
+• Foundation courses, including Integrated Science, Elementary Statistical Methods, and Math for Business Applications

-- Core computer information systems courses including Foundations of Information Security, Introduction to Database, and Web Programming and Interface
+• Core computer information systems courses, including Foundations of Information Security, Introduction to Database, and Web Programming and Interface

 Student Organizations